Civita-Project/digital-native-institutions/dissertation/chapters/ch1_outline.md

-# Chapter 1 — Institutional Failure as a Problem of Status-Function Execution
+# Chapter 1 Outline — Institutional Failure as a Problem of Status-Function Execution

 ## Chapter Intent
 Establish that systemic administrative failure originates from unstable execution of institutional facts (status-function assignments), not from corruption, inefficiency, or insufficient digitization, thereby motivating the need for a computable institutional approach without introducing solutions.